mcgooz/SousChef/README.md

 ### Distinctiveness and Complexity
 Athough it shares some common elements, such as user profiles and favourites, this project is conceptually distinct from the other projects in the course.
 Its primary function is to save, view and share recipes, as well as provide some basic nutritional information of ingredients.
-Its design and scope go beyond what was required for each individual project and the goal was to encapsulate the techniques and principles taught across the whole course and, hopefully, a bit further.
+Its design and scope go beyond what was required for each individual project and the goal was to encapsulate the techniques and principles taught across the whole course and, hopefully, go a bit further.

 #### API
 This project utilises a third-party API, Spoonacular, to search for and retrieve ingredients, giving users access to a large, well-maintained database and also ensuring a degree of consistency across the app, since users can't simply create ingredients themselves.
 Were that the case, these ingredients wouldn't have the related nutritional information and there would also be a risk of typos and the potential to fill the database with duplicates and so on (*see additional info for more on this).